n8n-io/n8n-docs/docs/data/data-item-linking/index.md

 You need to be understand this behavior if you're:

 * Building a programmatic-style node that implements complex behaviors with its input and output data.
+Refer
 * Using the Function node or expressions editor to access data from earlier items in the workflow.
-Refer to [Code examples](/code-examples/) to find working examples of how to do this in both the expressions editor and the Function node.
+* Using the Function node to implement complex behaviors with input and output data.

 This section provides: